 - Learn that stored procedures are less vulnerable but still susceptible.

-- Escape all user supplied input.
+- Use escaping special characters for all user supplied input.

-Checklist of what to look for in the code?
+Checklist of what to look for in the code

 - Data Flow